Norwegian Fjords

 • Preikestolen (Pulpit Rock): One of the most famous rock projections with a 604-meter drop, offering magnificent views.

-• Kjeragbolten: Boulder wedged in between two peaks, photographers’ delight with death wishes.
+• Kjeragbolten: A boulder wedged between two peaks, a photographer’s delight with death wishes.

 • Lysebotn: Small fjord-end village, accessible through the thrill-junkie Lysevegen Road with 27 hairpins.